 Without these three components clearly identified, cyber risk cannot be accurately measured.

-In this example, the best data available from subject matter experts was obtained at the Threat Event Frequency and Vulnerability factors of the model.
+In this example, industry data and the best internal data available from subject matter experts was obtained at the Threat Event Frequency and Vulnerability factors of the model.
 Data was gathered to estimate the minimum, maximum and most likely values as well as the analyst’s degree of confidence in the most likely value (note: only the minimum and maximum values are pictured for illustrative purposes).

 Providing a range of inputs allows the analyst to account for the uncertainty of the data – which helps to address a limitation of traditional heat maps, where there is a tendency to gravitate toward the worse-case scenario since analysts are forced to choose a specific value (e.g., red, yellow, green).
 Values for the resulting Loss Event Frequency (i.e., the estimated number of times over the next year that cybercriminals successfully breach PII in the crown jewel database) are generated by running a series of Monte Carlo simulations to capture probabilistic outcomes based on the data provided.